 Take afternoon tea

 A bit standard, but always a nice experience.
-The Goring is supposedly the best (and it had better be for the eye-watering £42.50 price tag), but if you want something more unusual try the Mad Hatter’s Afternoon Tea at the Sanderson (from £38pp), Moroccan-style afternoon tea at Momo (from £22pp), or the extravagantly wacky afternoon tea experience at Sketch London (from £39pp).
+Afternoontea.co.uk is a great resource for comparing different packages, and sometimes runs great offers too.
+The Goring is supposedly the best (and it had better be for the eye-watering £42.50pp price tag), but if you want something more unusual try the Mad Hatter’s Afternoon Tea at the Sanderson (from £38pp), Moroccan-style afternoon tea at Momo (from £22pp), or the extravagantly wacky afternoon tea experience at Sketch London (from £39pp).